ibm-cloud-docs/Cloudant/api/creating_views.md

 Reduce functions are passed three arguments in the following order:

--	keys - an array of values.
+-	keys
--	values - an array of values.
+-	values
--	rereduce - a boolean flag.
+-	rereduce

+A description of the reduce functions follows.

 _Example of a reduce function:_